 The third step is reaching out to potential aspiring apprentices for your company.
 This is achieved in a variety of ways.
 We will first alert the TTC Student Employment office who will advertise to the TTC student population.
 We will also advertise the opportunity to program-specific students and to our workforce development partners for individuals that meet minimum program requirements.

 The fourth step is to test aspiring apprentices interested in your apprenticeship opportunity.
-Candidates take the ACCUPLACER test offered on TTC campuses.
+Candidates take the Placement Test offered on TTC campuses.
 The test evaluates a candidate’s sentence skills, reading and math knowledge.
-If an aspiring apprentice achieves qualifying scores, we ask them to fill out an application package which includes a resume.
+If an aspiring apprentice achieves qualifying scores, we ask them to fill out application forms.
 Once completed, we send to you for consideration.

 The final step is implementation of the apprenticeship program.
 Once an apprentice is chosen by your company, the apprentice will complete a TTC Admissions Application, file for financial aid, receive class schedule and be registered each semester throughout the duration of the apprenticeship.
 At this time, the apprentice also begins employment and OJT with your company.